Surprise! Your Dog Has Leaky Gut

 Sodium, gluten, and thickeners (gravies) are totally unnecessary for dogs and cats and will harm your pet’s health in a matter of time.
 It’s not uncommon to have a perfectly (seemingly) healthy animal for a while, and then they’re suddenly allergic to many foods, even healthy foods that they used to eat without issue.

-How to Handle Leaky Gut in Pets
+How to Manage Leaky Gut in Pets

-1. Protect with Probiotics and Enzymes
+1. Protect the gut with probiotics and enzymes

 Probiotics

 Probiotics serve on the front line for leaky gut defense.
+Probiotic Miracle® provides a comprehensive blend of probiotics plus prebiotics to help heal the body.

 Enzymes